LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In health information systems based on commercial software components from several different vendors, we can usually find DB^n architectures (also: distributed architecture).
 This means that several application components store data on certain entity types persistently and contain their own database systems.

 As a consequence of this style, patient-related data must be stored redundantly in different application components.
-For example, data on the entity types “patient” and “case” may be stored in different application components, such as the patient administration system, LIS, and RIS.
+For example, data on the entity types "patient" and "case" may be stored in different application components, such as the patient administration system, LIS, and RIS.

 In this architecture, great emphasis must therefore be placed on the consistency of redundant data (Sect.
 3.8.1).
 For example, the architecture must define which system is the responsible source for which data elements.
 It may be useful to state, for example, that data on patient and case may be created and changed only by the patient administration system (however, the other components may locally store and use a copy of these data).
 We will discuss these topics in more detail in Sect.
 3.9.1.